d-eisen/portfolio/content/tlaw.md

 nav_heading: "Cope Case Study"

 # This is what appears in the case studies section, place this image at the //img folder
-thumbnail: "cope.jpg"
+thumbnail: "TLawFrontJeff.jpg"

 # This is the title of the case study in the case studies section
-case_short_title: "Cope iOS App"
+case_short_title: "Web Development"

 # This is the title of the case study in the case study page
-case_title: "Cope iOS App"
+case_title: "Web Development"

 # This is the subtitle of the case study in the case studies section and the case study page
-case_subtitle: "Mobile App Design"
+case_subtitle: "Trenaman Law"

 # This is the case description in the case studies section
 case_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
 I helped them create a minimum viable product for testing."